Chengdu Attractions - Things to Do

-Mt.
-Qingcheng is a Taoist mountain located about 20 kilometers southwest of Dujiangyan City.
+Mount Qingcheng is a Taoist mountain located about 20 kilometers (12 miles) southwest of Dujiangyan City.
 It is also a very attractive and intriguing scenic spot that is covered by luxuriant and verdant trees.

 Salt Museum in Zigong shows the achievements of China's ancient well salt industry and the tools for artesian well.

 Sichuan Cuisine Museum gives you a chance to experience how to cook Sichuan cuisine.

 Sichuan Museum, the largest comprehensive museum in southwestern China, features 260,000 items in its historical collections and more than 60,000 relics.

 Sichuan Science and Technology Museum focuses on local landforms, ancient projects, mordern achievements of science and techonology.

 Stone Elephant Lake is noted for the ancient Stone Elephant Temple, the maze-like clear lake, and the sea of tulips and lilies.

 Thatched Cottage of Du Fu was the residence of Du Fu, a famous poet of the Tang Dynasty (618-907).
 For three and a half years he lived in the cottage.

 Tianfu Square the largest city square in southwest China.